Tampa Area Beaches

 Editor's note: Beaches and parks are listed geographically from north to south.

-The waters of Tampa Bay and the Gulf of Mexico make the Tampa region a recreational paradise within a metropolitan area.
+The waters of Tampa Bay and the Gulf of Mexico make the Tampa area beaches a recreational paradise within a metropolitan area.
 Beach preserves and parks line the miles of shoreline for picnics, swimming, boating and more.

 Anclote River Park

 Whether you desire a weekend of fishing, swimming, picnicking, playing or just relaxing, Anclote River Park provides the perfect natural escape.
 Pack a lunch and a beach blanket and make it a day of fun for the whole family.
-This park's nearly 30 acres feature fishing, picnic areas, pavilions and a playground for the little ones.
+This park around Tampa area beaches is nearly 30 acres feature fishing, picnic areas, pavilions and a playground for the little ones.

 Robert J. Strickland Memorial Park (Hudson Beach)